WWAMI - Our Regional Training Program

 WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) states make up 27% of the land mass of the United States but contain only 3.3% of the population.

 - UW School of Medicine is the only medical school for the 5-state WWAMI region, and the only 5-state medical school in the country.

 - UW is nationally recognized for its excellent regional training program.

-- Students from Wyoming, Alaska, Montana, and Idaho complete their first year medical school curriculum in small learning groups in their respective home states.
+Idaho complete the foundations phase of the curriculum in small learning groups in their respective home states.

 UW School of Medicine Scope of Training

-provides opportunities for training with providers in all types of medical care settings
+training with providers in all types of medical care settings.

 A distinguishing characteristic of the University of Washington Medical School is interdisciplinary collaboration.
 Scientists, educators, and clinicians are dedicated to helping each other reach the common goals of improving people’s health and alleviating suffering from disease.

 U.S. News & World Report's "Best Medical Schools" ranked UW School of Medicine: